YZzz10/Workforce-Attrition-and-Retention-Dashboard/README.md

 # HR Workforce Analytics Dashboard

 ## Project Objective
-To analyze employee data and identify key patterns in workforce structure and attrition to support data-driven HR decision-making.
+To identify the main drivers and patterns of employee attrition across the organization to identify key drivers of turnover and support targeted retention strategies.

 ## Dataset Used
 - <a href="https://github.com/YZzz10/HR-Analytics-Dashboard/blob/main/HR%20Dataset.xlsx">HR Dataset</a>